Current Members

 Batuujin Burendei

-Grad Student (shared with the Ward Lab)
+Graduate Student (co-mentored with the Ward Lab)

 International graduate student from Mongolia studying structural biology at TSRI.
 Background in bioscience and cryo-electron microscopy of membrane proteins.
 While a self-proclaimed “noob” in the ways of computational biology, he is excited to be learning more about research involving molecular docking and virtual screening in the Forli lab.